-Nurturing Talent: Understanding Employers' Responsibilities to Apprentices
+Understanding Employers' Responsibilities for Apprentices

 In today's dynamic job market, apprenticeships stand out as a powerful pathway for both individuals seeking valuable skills and employers looking to cultivate fresh talent.
 However, the success of an apprenticeship program hinges not only on the dedication of the apprentice but also on the commitment and support provided by the employer.